mohanakannan9/container-service/docs/command-resolution.md

 ###  Outputs

-Each output needs to have a value in the `handled-by-wrapper-input` property.
+Each output needs to have a value in the `handled-by` property.
 We look up the wrapper input named in that property to verify it exists, it has a uniquely resolved value, and it is of an XNAT object type that can handle new resources.

 The output's `path` and `label` properties can be templates.